 Job responsibilities of a Foreign Service Diplomatic Technology Officer

-As a Foreign Service DTO, you would be responsible for the State Department’s Information Resource Management (IRM) programs and Information Technology (IT) systems worldwide.
+As a Foreign Service DTO, you would be responsible for the State Department’s Diplomatic Technology (DT) programs and Information Technology (IT) systems worldwide.
 Your assignment may be at any one of more than 270 posts overseas, in Washington, D.C., or elsewhere in the United States.
 Your duties would vary, according to the size of the post and the requirements of the specific diplomatic mission.

 You can view video interviews in which we asked each IT professional to describe a typical workday.
 Their responses were that there are no “typical days” in the life of a DTO.
 The interviews demonstrate the wide variety of duties in this role.